 Storing & Freezing

-Storing: Once cooled, portion out the slow-cooked orange chicken into an airtight container and store in the refrigerator for up to five days.
+Storing: Once cooled, portion out the slow-cooked orange chicken into an airtight container and store it in the refrigerator for up to five days.

 Freezing: Portion out slow-cooked orange chicken into a freezer-safe bag or container and freeze for up to three months.
 When ready to enjoy, thaw overnight in the refrigerator before reheating on the stovetop or microwave.